This cover has been designed using resources from Freepik.com

 Referral / Recommendation – Whether you are purchasing a car or trying a new restaurant, we often consult with family and friends before we purchase.
 We are more likely to trust their opinion and experience with a product.
 The same goes with life insurance.
 If you know someone in your close circle who has purchased life insurance, talk to them.
 Ask them to give you the contact information of the advisor they have worked with and what they liked about the advisor’s approach.

 Someone who will take the time to understands your objectives – When it comes to life insurance, one size does not fit all.
 With health, lifestyle and individual financial needs to take into account everyone has a different situation.
 Whether you are just starting a family or nearing retirement, share your short- and long-term goals with your advisor.
 For example, do you have sufficient funds to look after your children’s education and mortgage?
 What about covering estate taxes or funeral costs?
-An insurance advisor will take all this into consideration and help with determining a term vs permanent life insurance plan, or perhaps both – with different coverage amounts.
+A life insurance advisor will take all this into consideration and help with determining a term vs permanent life insurance plan, or perhaps both – with different coverage amounts.

 Purchasing a life insurance plan is an important factor and part of a good investment strategy so be sure you work with an advisor who has your best interest at heart and has the experience and understanding to help with your needs.